-Behind any perfect looking life is stuff you don’t see.
+Behind a “perfect Instagram photo” is stuff you don’t see.
 Stuff they don’t want you to see, because it’s not improving on their brand’s image.
 Or, they are afraid of putting their real self out there for the world to see.
 There is a lot that you don’t know.
 Anyone can pose for a photo, and hide relationship pain, financial stress, marital problems, naughty kids, postpartum depression, you get the idea.